 Compared to the rest of the counties in the state, Salt Lake County registers one of the lower rates of death from suicide in the state- but this doesn’t mean there isn’t room for improvement.
-In the Salt Lake MSA, it was found that 8.2 percent experienced a major depressive episode in the last year- higher than the national rate.
-With the right treatment and diligence in looking out for the signs, these incidences may be preventable.
+In the Salt Lake MSA, it was found that 8.2% experienced a major depressive episode in the last year- higher than the national rate.
+With the right treatment and diligence in looking out for the signs, these incidents may be preventable.

 Knowing the risk factors for suicide and making sure that family and community members are educated about what these look like can play a factor in improving treatment.
 Among some of the signs may be undiagnosed depression, substance abuse, impulsivity, behavioral problems, and impulsivity.
 However, these are not always guaranteed to predict certain outcomes.
-Sometimes a suicide attempt occurs without any other previous indicating factors.
+Sometimes a suicide attempt occurs without any other previously indicated factors.

-If you are experiencing depression, undue stress, anxiety, or any other condition that is affecting your day to day life, you may consider reaching out for help.
+If you are experiencing depression, undue stress, anxiety, or any other condition that is affecting your day-to-day life, you may consider reaching out for help.
 When you are ready to do so, we can provide some guidance on how to start your search.
-We want to make it easier for you to get the help you need and find a professional that understands you and can work around your schedule.
+We want to make it easier for you to get the help you need and find a professional who understands you and can work around your schedule.

 Recognizing that you might benefit from the outside support of a mental health professional could be the first step in improving your life.
 When you are ready to find a therapist, who is right for you in the West Jordan area, we want to be able to make the process as smooth as possible.
 As you think about beginning the search for a professional, it is a good idea to first think about what your individual needs are.

 Before You Begin Your Search